diazdc/diazdc-pfb2019/Pandas.md

 ### Why familiarize yourself with Pandas?

 So far we've discussed building multidimensional objects like lists of lists and dictionaries of dictionaries from raw data.
 However, bioinformatics modules (and many others) will often **return** results in the form of Pandas **data frame** or **a matrix**.
 Further manipulation of these results will require some degree of Pandas operations.

 For example, you might need parse your RNA-seq results by a range of log fold changes and/or p-values.
+You can apply your knowledge of Python operators such as `>, <, ==, and, or, ...` to subset a data frame a reasonable size, and then export that object to an excel file (for your non-programmer friends).